-The parties may obtain a trial setting conference date to include within the joint report and proposed scheduling order by emailing the Court's judicial assistant, Carolyn Voss, at cvoss@courts.az.gov.
+The parties may obtain a trial setting conference date to include within the joint report and proposed scheduling order by emailing the Court's judicial assistant.

 When completing the joint report and proposed scheduling order, the parties should include a motion in limine deadline that corresponds to the dispositive motion deadline.